 TIE Fighter’s a great game, and a great companion piece to X-Wing.
 Playing for the Empire is just as interesting and different as you would expect.
 Its engine contains considerable improvements over the original, and its targeting options and optional bonus objectives make it feel much more modern than X-Wing’s comparatively straightforward presentation.
 The two expansion missions make up a significant amount of content for the Collector’s release, which is great if you enjoy them, and a waste of money/time if you don’t.
 Fighting rogue Imperial ships is certainly a different challenge, but maybe a little *too* different from the core of what makes this series interesting.

 NOTE: This is the stand-alone jewel case release of the updated version originally created for the X-Wing Collector Series.
-The original DOS version has its own Collector’s CD-ROM – gameplay will be the same, but will not feature the new graphics updates.
+Released in 1998, the executable is called TIE Fighter 95.
+The original DOS version also has its own Collector’s CD-ROM – gameplay will be the same, but will not feature the new graphics updates.
 Make sure you know which one you’re buying.

 Excellent sequel to X-Wing, retaining the fun and challenge of the original, with a new storyline, and entirely new viewpoint.
 Perfect engine/gameplay enhancements.
 Difficulty levels are appreciated, and bonus objectives are a lot of fun.